MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/uninstall-biztalk-accelerator-for-rosettanet.md

          ```bm remove-all DefinitionFile:"%ProgramFiles%\\<installation directory\>\BAMTracking\tracking.xml"```

         > [!NOTE]
-        >  For more information about BAM, see "Managing Business Activity Monitoring" in the BizTalk Server documentation. **INSERT LINK**
+        >  For more information about BAM, see [Managing Business Activity Monitoring](../../core/managing-bam.md)

 2. Backup and delete all the agreements, partners, and home organizations from the BTARN Management Console.
 See the "Administering the BTARN Configuration" topic (in the Operations node of BTARN Help) for information about using the **BtarnConfig** utility to back up the agreements and partners.

     > [!NOTE]
-    >  Stop and undeploy the BizTalk artifacts created by BTARN by using the **BtarnClean** utility.
-For more information, see the "BtarnClean" topic (in the **Developing** node of the BizTalk Server Help).  **INSERT LINK**
+    >  * Stop and undeploy the BizTalk artifacts created by BTARN by using the [BtarnClean](btarnclean.md) utility.
-	>
-    >  Use the **BizTalk Server Deployment Wizard** to remove any additional artifacts that you deployed.
-For more information, see "Using the Deployment Wizard" in BizTalk server Help.  **INSERT LINK**
+	>  * Remove any additional artifacts that you deployed.
+See [Undeploying BizTalk Applications](../../core/undeploying-biztalk-applications.md) .

 3. From the BTARN Setup, locate the MSI\Program Files\Microsoft BizTalk Accelerator for RosettaNet\SDK folder.
 In the SDK folder, double-click **BTARNClean.exe**, and then select **Y** to continue, or **N** to cancel running the utility.